-See the Veritas Storage Foundation and High Availability Installation Guide and the Veritas Storage Foundation and High Availability Administrator's Guide for more details.
+See the Veritas Storage Foundation Cluster File System High Availability Installation Guide and the Veritas Storage Foundation Cluster File System High Availability Administrator's Guide for more details.

-Graceful shutdown of a node no longer triggers I/O fencing race condition on peer nodes unconfigured.
-Hence, data disks are already clear of its keys.
-The remaining sub-cluster tries to clear the gracefully leaving node's keys from the coordination points but does not panic if it is not able to clear the keys.
+Graceful shutdown of a node no longer triggers I/O fencing race condition on peer nodes sub-cluster tries to clear the gracefully leaving node's keys from the coordination points but does not panic if it is not able to clear the keys.